 Whenever you expose a property that has a XAML usage, particularly if you are a control author, you should strongly consider backing that property with a dependency property.
 This is particularly true if you use the existing Windows Presentation Foundation (WPF) implementation of the XAML processor, because you can improve performance by using DependencyProperty backing.
 A dependency property will expose property system features for your property that users will come to expect for a XAML accessible property.
 This includes features such as animation, data binding, and style support.
 For more information, see Custom Dependency Properties and XAML Loading and Dependency Properties.

 Writing and Attributing a Type Converter

 You occasionally will need to write a custom TypeConverter derived class to provide type conversion for your property type.
 For instructions on how to derive from and create a type converter that can support XAML usages, and how to apply the TypeConverterAttribute, see TypeConverters and XAML.

 Requirements for XAML Event Handler Attribute Syntax on Events of a Custom Class

-To be usable as a CLR event, the event must be exposed as a public event on a class that supports a default constructor, or on an abstract class where the event can be accessed on derived classes.
+To be usable as a CLR event, the event must be exposed as a public event on a class that supports a parameterless constructor, or on an abstract class where the event can be accessed on derived classes.
 In order to be used conveniently as a routed event, your CLR event should implement explicit

 remove methods, which add and remove handlers for the CLR event signature and forward those handlers to the AddHandler and RemoveHandler methods.
 These methods add or remove the handlers to the routed event handler store on the instance that the event is attached to.